LongJiAn99/PasarGo/README.md

 - After listing a request or product, test the listing display UI
     - Check that the product shows up at the listing page
     - Check that the user can view their listings at their profile page
+- After accepting a pending order,
+    - Both the seller and the buyer should be updated on this change

 **System Testing**

-After adding all the features, we ran the webapp and tested the webapp as if we were first time users trying to
+After adding all the features, we ran the webapp and tested to see if meets our requirements of the web app, mainly to:
 1. List a product
 2. Add a wishlist request
 3. Browse through the webapp
 4. Update our profile page
+5. Purchase a product
+6. Chat with the seller
+7. Make a Group Delivery
+8. Accept and Reject orders

 We tried the form submitting features and checked if the newly submitted products were reflected accurately on the respective pages and in our database as well
 - For example: